 For beginners, we recommend starting with just a betta fish.
-Once you have mastered the basics of taking care for a betta fish, you can try researching tank mates for betta fish.
+Once you have mastered the basics of taking care of a betta fish, you can try researching tank mates for betta fish.
 This takes more experience to successfully pull off.
 Research compatibility of fish and other creatures your betta can live with.

-Bettas are highly territorial and will prefer a 5 gallon tank for itself.
+Bettas are highly territorial and will prefer a 5-gallon tank for itself.
 It will not become lonely because there are no other fish around.
 Adding another Betta is trouble waiting to happen.
 They will most probably fight and injure each other.
-Your betta will love the solitude of a 5 gallon tank.
+Your betta will love the solitude of a 5-gallon tank.
 Its interaction will be with you when you approach the tank and give food.

 We have covered most of the basic information needed to take care of a betta fish.
 We wish you luck in the hobby and may it give you years of joy and appreciation for the splendid Betta.